jrpool/rallytree/README.md

 ## Task creation

-This operation adds tasks to each user story with no child user stories in a tree.
+This operation adds tasks to each user story with no child user stories in a tree (hereafter, “leaf user stories”).
 You can choose how many tasks to add to each user story and give a name to each task.

 ## Test-case creation

-This operation adds test cases to a tree’s user stories that have no child user stories.
+This operation adds test cases to a tree’s leaf user stories.
 Generally, each such user story acquires one test case, to which it gives its name, description, and owner.
 However, the counts and names of test cases can be customized.
 You can also specify a test folder and/or a test set that the test cases will all belong to.

 ## Pass creation